gaorlov/deserializer/README.md

 }
 ```

-that goes into a flat DishReview model that looks like
+But this goes into a flat DishReview model:

 ```ruby
 t.belongs_to  :restaurant